 I appreciate choosing the right childcare can be very daunting, so write a list of questions to ask, and contact me for a chat.

 - Contact Name

 - Karen O'Connor

 Regular bus routes for Barnsley and Sheffield are nearby.

 - S70 5SU

 - Table of costs

-Table of costs Amount Cost Type 4.00 Childminder cost per hour 20.00 Half Day 40.00 Childminder cost per day
+Table of costs Amount Cost Type Monday to Friday: £4.00 Childminder cost per hour Saturday: £5.00 Childminder cost per hour

 - Snacks, drinks and meals are included, however please bring in your own formula milk, nappies, wipes and so on.
-Any costs such as admittance into play areas are included in the fees to the value of £5.00.
-If there are any additional costs such as 'pocket money' to buy something from a gift shop, I will discuss these with you prior to the trip.
+Any costs such as admittance into play areas, farm, playgroups and so on are included in the fees to the value of £5.00.
 Please go onto the Government's 'Childcare Choices' website as there may be some additional help with childcare costs available to you.
 Thank you.